A downloadable game for Windows, Linux, and Android

 Running the app

-If you're looking to simply run Jumpvalley, you can find the app precompiled in the releases tab (on Jumpvalley's GitHub repository).
+If you're looking to simply run Jumpvalley, you can find the app precompiled in the releases page.

 Jumpvalley currently doesn't have an installer executable.
 Therefore, downloading the compressed folder corresponding to your device's operating system, and then extracting it, should give you the files needed to run precompiled Jumpvalley.

-While there are precompiled versions of Jumpvalley for Android, Android support is experimental for these reasons:
+While there are precompiled versions of Jumpvalley for Android, Android support is currently experimental for these reasons:

 • Currently, exporting an app with C# code to an Android APK on Godot 4 is itself an experimental feature